Remembrance Day and More Time with Christine

 Another outing on a very rainy and rainy day.
 I arrived late into Fall and while I find the changing colors beautiful, I’m told that I missed most of the color.

-As we were approaching the village of Wiseman’s Bridge, Christine, with the driest of dry British humor, said, “the town was misnamed, there are no wisemen here nor has there ever been.”
+As we were approaching the village of Wiseman’s Bridge, Christine, with the driest of dry Welch humor, said, “the town was misnamed, there are no wisemen here nor has there ever been.”